briennekordis/numGuesser/README.md

 numGuesser

 ## General Info & Description
-A PHP project from Codecademy's [Learn PHP](https://www.codecademy.com/learn/learn-php) course that uses conditionals to make a number guessing game that can be played from the command line.
+A guided project from Codecademy's [Learn PHP](https://www.codecademy.com/learn/learn-php) course that uses conditionals to make a number guessing game that can be played from the command line.

 ## Tools & Technologies